LassoSoft/LassoGuide/lasso_guide_source/operations/retrieving-email.rst

             -add,
             -database    = 'example',
             -table       = 'archive',
-            'email_text' = #myParse,
+            'email_text' = #myParse->asString,
             'email_raw'  = #myParse->data
          ) => {}
       }
       #myPOP->close

-Ultimately, the choice of which parts of the email message need to be stored in the database will be solution-dependent.
+Ultimately, the choice of which parts of the email message need to be stored in the database will be solution dependent.

 Helper Methods